collaborativebioinformatics/VariantSurvival/README.md

 ###  Operation

+The App require 1,5G of Ram and it is plateform independent.
 VariantSurvival required a peak main memory of 1,5 GB during our tests.
 The shiny app was developed using a Windows 10 operating system using an Intel(R) Core(™) i5-10210U @1.60Ghz.
 However, the shiny app is platform independent.

-# Team

-* Ahmad Al Khleifat

-* Thomas Krannich

-* Hiba Ben Aribi

-* Marina Herrera Sarrias

-* Moustafa Shokrof
+Case study
+To validate the pipeline and demonstrate the utility of the developed tool, a case study was performed on Amyotrophic lateral sclerosis patients.
+During the clinical trial the patients were divided to two groups: the “Placebo” group that did not receive the active drug, and the “Treatment” group that received the drug.
+The patient's DNA was extracted and sequenced.
+The variants were called using the Illumina ExpansionHunter tool, as recommended by the app.
+The developed “VariantSurvival” shiny app was used to perform the survival analysis.
+The merged variant vcf file was imported to the app.
+The SETX gene was selected from the suggested list.
+As shown in the figure3, multiple structural variants exist in the gene region, in both the placebo and treatment group.

+Figure3.
+Bar plot representing the structural variant count in the target gene

+The Survival analysis was performed.
+The analysis result is illustrated in figure4.
+On average the treatment group has less than 1000 days of survival score.
+The Competing risks regression is represented in a table.
+The results are as follows: HR=2.07, 95%Cl=0.91 4.72, and the pavlue =0.084.
+The survival plot according to the sr=tructural variants count is represented in Figure5.
+Only the existence of four or seven structural variants have a significant effect on survival

+Figure 4.
+Survival plot

+Figure 5.
+Survival plot according the the SVs count

+### Conclusion and next steps
+In summary, VariantSurvival allows the exploration of the prognostic potential of genes and gene sets in a broad range of neurological and psychiatric conditions.
+This will assist in developing markers to predict treatment response in clinical trials that might lead to the identification of specific treatment groups.
+The next step is to integrate multiple levels of data including genomics (SNP and retroviruses), methylation assay, and RNA data.

+Data and software availability
+The VariantSurvival shiny app on GitHub https://github.com/collaborativebioinformatics/ VariantSurvival.
+VariantSurvival is freely available under the permissive MIT software license.